 Common symptoms of Chronic Inflammation include the following:

 - Chest pain

 Chronic inflammation can have a negative impact to your body and can contribute to many conditions such as asthma, rheumatoid arthritis, periodontitis, chromic peptic ulcers, and Crohn’s disease.

-Dr. Dempster provides an inflammation assessment where comprehensive blood work is drawn and sent to a lab for analysis.
+Dr. Dempster provides an inflammation assessment where blood work is drawn and sent to a lab for analysis.
 This provides a means for Dr. Dempster, ND to analyze and identify inflammation that may be contributing or leading to a condition.